mazidulfarabi/mazidulfarabi/README.md

 Multiple database tables and complex business logic

-It functions as a complete internal social media solution with robust features, high security, and modern user experience.
+It functions as a complete internal social media solution with robust features, high security, and a modern user experience.

 </details>